Master Principal Program

 - Master Principal Designation: Designation will made after successfully completing Phase III, passing extensive reviews of school results, and passing rigorous assessments.

 Length of Institute: Phase I: One session of four days residential and three sessions of three days residential Phase II: One session of four days residential and two sessions of three days residential Phase III: One session of four days residential and two sessions of three days residential

 Expenses: Expenses, except for travel, are paid by the Arkansas Leadership Academy with funding from the Arkansas legislature through the Arkansas Department of Education.

-Now accepting applications for Master Principal Program.
+Application window has closed for 2018-2019 Master Principal Program.